 Why DevOps is Doomed – Ops teams are lost!

 The problem between dev and ops is primarily a terminology, communication and respect problem resulting in poor operational support.
 The two organizations say common things backed by different definitions that are not in agreement.
-For example, would ops define an “application” in Puppet the same way dev would define an “application” in Hudson?
+For example, would ops define an “application” in Puppet the same way dev would define an “application” in Jenkins?
 If not, how would you automate or even communicate between the two for automated application deployments?
 Dev and Ops really have no concept of each other’s world, yet they assume the other side understands their view, or they expect that the other side should understand their view.

 I love the concept of DevOps and I am very optimistic about the movement’s value.
 However, I’m also very concerned about traditional IT leadership’s capacity to focus on the right goals to make DevOps successful.
-Bridging development and operations is NOT about dev teams utilizing a continuous integration tool like Hudson or Bamboo.
+Bridging development and operations is NOT about dev teams utilizing a continuous integration tool like Jenkins or Bamboo.
 And it’s NOT about ops teams standing up a configuration management tools like Puppet or Chef.
 Both may be needed for your automation efforts, but DevOps is about bringing dev and ops teams together so people and tools from both realms are communicating with common terminology, data sources and objectives.
 As always, communicating and working together for a common goal is the challenge!

 - Developers tend to think infrastructure is pretty straightforward.
 “I can stand up a server at Amazon in seconds.
 These clowns at work take forever with the simplest requests.”